 Bb7 | Eb7 | Bb7 | % |

 Eb7 | Edim7 | Bb7 A7 | Ab7 G7 |

 C-7 | G7 | Bb7 G7 | C-7 F7 |

 Mastering arpeggios is inevitable for anyone who wants to improve its sense of improvisation and bring more musicality to its playing.
-Practicing and mastering them is a necessity for all jazz guitarists, these are great tools to improvise over chord changes or jazz standards.
+Practicing and mastering them is a necessity for all jazz guitarists, indeed arpeggios are great tools to improvise over chord changes and jazz standards.

 A new video has just been uploaded on the youtube channel.
 This lesson contains the 21 most recent jazz guitar licks & transcriptions posted on the channel.

 - Clifford Brown solo transcription

 - John Scofield Wee #2

 - Soul jazz lick